 P.S.: Moving Recycle Bin icon to the left may create extra space between the previously pinned icons and the Recycle Bin icon.

-Simply download and run this freeware portable app and it will sit in the notification area.
+Simply download and run this freeware portable app, which will sit in the notification area.
 Right-click on its icon to show the options.
-To empty the recycle bin, you can either double-click on its icon or select the Empty Recycle Bin option.
+To empty the recycle bin, double-click on its icon or select the Empty Recycle Bin option.

-You can add it to the startup folder so that it runs every time Windows starts.
-MiniBin allows you to choose your own icons and offers detailed configuration.
-If you delete the files, empty.ico and full.ico in the folder, you will get a different icon.
+You can add it to the startup folder every time Windows starts.
+MiniBin allows you to choose your icons and offers detailed configuration.
+If you delete the files empty.ico and full.ico in the folder, you will get a different icon.
 You can also replace them with your own icons.

 MinBin may come in handy when hiding the Recycle bin from your desktop or using a replacement shell that provides a system tray, but no useable recycle bin.
 Download MinBin from Softpedia.

 How to unpin Recycle Bin from Windows 11 Start Menu?

 You have to right-click the Recycle Bin icon on the desktop and select Unpin from Start option.
 That’s all!

 How to display Recycle Bin in This PC folder of Windows 11?

 To display Recycle Bin in This PC folder, you may edit the Registry manually, download this Registry fix, and double-click on it to add it to your Computer folder or use our freeware Ultimate Windows Tweaker.

 - How to Pin Recycle Bin to Quick Access